MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/use-powershell-to-perform-a-cutover-migration-to-office-365.md

 ### Section 7: Assign user licenses
 <a name="BK_Step7"> </a>

  **Activate Office 365 user accounts for the migrated accounts by assigning licenses.** If you don't assign a license, the mailbox is disabled when the grace period ends (30 days).
-To assign a license in the Office 365 admin center, see[Assign or unassign licenses for Office 365 for business](https://go.microsoft.com/fwlink/?LinkId=536681).
+To assign a license in the Microsoft 365 admin center, see[Assign or unassign licenses for Office 365 for business](https://go.microsoft.com/fwlink/?LinkId=536681).

 ### Step 8: Complete post-migration tasks
 <a name="BK_Step8"> </a>